zinserjan/mocha-webpack/docs/installation/cli-usage.md

 When you use a directory as a test entry `--glob` and `--recursive` can help you to control the files to test.

-- `--glob` affects only directory entries and allows you to specifiy a pattern for the files that should be tested
+- `--glob` affects only directory entries and allows you to specifiy a pattern (e.g. `*.test.js`) for the files that should be tested
 - `--recursive` searches also in subdirectories for tests to run